Castel Gandolfo from Rome: how to visit, tours, things to do...

 Pope Francis has opened the Papal Palace and the striking gardens to visitors from all over the world.
 On the other hand, I recommend the following article if you are interested in finding out more about guided tours of the Vatican.

-What you can do inside the Papal Residence
+What you can do inside the papal residence

-• Admire Bernini's fountain.
+- Admire Bernini's fountain.
 It was designed by the Renaissance master Gian Lorenzo Bernini.

-• Visit the museum located on the lower floor of the residence with all the information about the popes of the last 5 centuries.
+- Visit the museum located on the lower floor of the residence with all the information about the popes of the last 5 centuries.

-• On the top floor you will find the exclusive accommodation of the Popes and you will be able to walk through it to feel how the pontiffs live their holiday retreats.
+- On the top floor you will find the exclusive accommodation of the Popes and you will be able to walk through it to feel how the pontiffs live their holiday retreats.

-• Walk through the beautiful Barberini gardens and stop to breathe in the pure air that emanates from nature, free from smog and noise.
+- Walk through the beautiful Barberini gardens and stop to breathe in the pure air that emanates from nature, free from smog and noise.

-• Have lunch with local produce from the Pope's farm.
+- Have lunch with local produce from the Pope's farm.

 The Papal Residence has specific and changing opening hours from day to day, with closures at 14:00, 17:30 or 18:30.
-Opening is generally at 8:30, although on some dates it opens at 10:00.
+While the opening is generally at 8:30, on some dates it opens at 10:00.

-Kayak on the waters of Lake Albano
+Kayaking on the waters of Lake Albano

-The small town of Castel Gandolfo is located on the shores of a beautiful lake with calm waters, ideal for water activities.
+The small town of Castel Gandolfo is located on the shores of a beautiful lake with calm waters ideal for water activities.

 Don't forget to bring your best swimming costume!

-Cycle through the fields to Castel Gandolfo
+Cycle through the countryside to Castel Gandolfo.

 This route is 12.8 km long and takes about an hour to complete.
-I suggest you check the best route on Google Maps at the time of the walk, as for example the initial section, from Via Appia Antica to Via del Casale della Sergetta, may have some sections closed on certain days or times.
+I suggest you check the best route on Google Maps at the time of the journey, as for example the initial section, from Via Appia Antica to Via del Casale della Sergetta, may have some sections closed on certain days or times.

 If you are passionate about this means of transport, I recommend you to read this article about the best bike tours in Rome.